Peapack-Gladstone Bank

 Bedminster, New Jersey · FDIC Cert #11035

-Peapack-Gladstone Bank is an FDIC-insured bank (Certificate #11035) with $6.5B in total assets and $5.7B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Peapack-Gladstone Bank, an FDIC-insured bank (Certificate #11035) with $6.5B in total assets and $5.7B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Bedminster, New Jersey, the bank maintains a Tier 1 capital ratio of 14.05% (Well-Capitalized) and a nonperforming loan ratio of 1.56%.
-BankHealthData assigns a composite Health Grade of B (69/100).
+BankHealthData assigns a composite Health Grade of B (69/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Peapack-Gladstone Bank (FDIC cert 11035) is a mid-sized bank with $6.5B in total assets and $5.7B in deposits, based in Bedminster, New Jersey.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.